ElvenTools/elven-tools-website/src/docs/sc-introduction.md

 NFT minter Smart Contract v1

 <div class="docs-info-box ">Be aware that the Smart Contract doesn't have any audits.
-It has complete functionality for the first version, but it is still under active development.
-As for the mainnet, use it at your own risk!
+It has complete functionality for the first version, but it is still needs some improvements.
 Test it first on the devnet/testnet.</div>

 You are reading about the Smart Contract designed for the Elrond blockchain.
 Its primary purpose is to provide a simple logic for minting and buying NFT tokens from a previously configured collection.
 It does it in a randomized way.